designedmind/2017/introduction.md

 If we were somehow able to peek into the brain of a seeing person, would we find patterns of neural activation that resemble images?
-No. Rather, my claim is that our self-narratives often have content that is _functionally_ image-like, and that the associated behaviours are similarly imagistic.
+No. Rather, my claim is that our self-narratives often have content that is _functionally_ image-like, regardless of how that behaviour is implemented or that content represented.
 It is in this important, functional, sense that there an inner presentation.
 Indeed the functional role of the narrative in this situation is _precisely_ to serve as an inner image of sorts: the narrative has as its content the phenomenonal image.
 The implementation technique may be quite clever, building the representation on demand and only instantiating as much structure as is required to meet the demands of the task at hand.
-But these are mere implementation detail, and our "selves" live on the outside of the abstraction.
+But these are mere implementation detail.
+Our "selves" live on the outside of that particular abstraction.

 Such a functional inner presentation is what I mean by the Virtual Cartesian Theatre.
 Putting some flesh on the bones of this idea is the